Build good mental health with coaching

 Goals are where abstract hope turns into real outcomes.

-Setting goals and achieving them is a sign of good mental health because it means you've got realistic ideas about what you're capable of, and you're strong enough to execute on them.
+Setting goals and achieving them is a sign of good mental health because it means you have realistic ideas about what you're capable of, and you're strong enough to execute them.

-5. You can deal with challenges in a healthy way
+5. You manage challenges in a healthy way

 One of the best signs of good mental health is resilience.
 It's the ability to deal with the challenges that life throws at you.
 Essentially it means that you don't get overwhelmed when things hit the fan.

 Remember: good mental health doesn't mean you're happy and positive 100% of the time.
-Bad stuff will happen in life, and that's fine.
-But retreating into your shell or becoming a nervous wreck is not the best way to cope with adversity.
+Bad stuff will happen in life, it's how we care for ourselves and others that matters.

 Testimonials